 Once gas is being produced, the assessed value for both the working interest and royalty interest will increase, sometimes substantially, because the assessment is then based upon the amount of income generated to the producer, and the amount of royalties paid to the property owner.
 This income information is supplied to the West Virginia State Tax Department by operator of the well.
 The State Tax Department, not the Assessor's Office, uses this income information to determine the assessed value.

 The appraisal formula for producing wells is somewhat complicated because it includes estimating annual production for 1st year wells, utilizing actual royalties for 2nd year wells, and calculating a 3 year average for older wells.
 The appraisal model then capitalizes that value to predict a future income stream and then discounts that future income to a present worth value.
 In our area the appraised value of the royalty interest usually equals 2-5 times the amount of one yearís income.
 The assessed value would be 60% of that amount.

 The Assessorís Office now has over 8,000 mineral accounts because of the leases being signed.
-The County and Board of Education have begun to receive additional property tax revenue resulting from these leases because wells have been drilled, gas produced and income generated to both the producer and royalty owner.The Board of Education has received over $11 Million in increased property tax revenue over the past two years because of growth in the gas industry.
+The County and Board of Education have begun to receive additional property tax revenue resulting from these leases because wells have been drilled, gas produced and income generated to both the producer and royalty owner.The Board of Education has received over $20 Million in increased property tax revenue over the past three years because of growth in the gas industry.
 The amount of revenue will also depend on the price of gas.
 It was selling for $14.50 per MCF several years ago, and is now fluctuating between $2.00 and $4.50 per MCF today.

 Marshall County has seen over $6 billion of investment in new gas drilling, processing facilities, and pipeline networks.
 Additional such facilities are planned for the future according to published reports.